 Let’s get started!

-DissolveĀ the yeast into the warm milk and let is sit for 5-10 minutes until frothy. Ā (The pic below is before the frothy stage)
+Dissolve the yeast into the warm milk and let is sit for 5-10 minutes until frothy.

 Cover it loosely with plastic wrap and set it in a warm, draft free place to rise for an hour or until about doubled in size.

-Generously butter a large jelly roll panĀ (at least 18 inches in length and 1 inch sides but even then the crust will be thicker than with the Backblech – see below) or, like I’m using and as pictured below, a German Backblech.
+Generously butter a large jelly roll pan (at least 18 inches in length and about 13 inches wide) or, like I’m using and as pictured below, a German Backblech if you have one (the one I’m using in the picture I brought with me from Germany).

 Lay the plums close together in rows over the whole length of the dough on the sheet pan.